Ujjwalb12/TypicalTyper/README.md

-# TypicalTyper
+TypicalTyper
-Simple build a speed typing game in JavaScript
+Simple speed typing app built with JavaScript

+Use
+Run index.html in a browser

+Try it - TypicalTyper Game

+App Info
+By- Ujjwal Bhatnagar

+Version
+1.0.0